jacobgc/Rodgers-Reminders/README.md

 ## Evaluating the computing and business needs of Rodgers Reminders

 ### The services the organisation provides
+The Rodgers Reminders IOS application is being created to fill a gap in the market for a decent reminders, application.
+Many applications do some features and then other applications do others.
+This app is going to encompus them all within one application.
+Below is a basic list of some of the features that this IOS Application will include.

+Key = (Tick = Easy feature to implement, No Tick = Hard feature to implement)
+- [ ] Login System (Username/Password, Social login, Active directory login (Enterprise use))
+- [x] Reminders (Goal based, time based)
+- [x] Calander events
+- [X] Alerts via notification and email
+- [X] Native application (not web based)

 ### The Aims and goals of the organisation
+The aim of of the organisation is to create a final solution for reminder applications, hopfully this application will include every feature that users needs.
+The application will include a feature request form that will allow users to request features that they require.

 ### The customers needs, expectations and how the app will be delivered
+The customer requires a very well built IOS application that gives the ability for reminders to be created howevewr a user wants and to be able to notify the user if so required.
+The app will be delivered using a continuous integration system that will allow updates to be pushed automatically to the end user every week.
+This will allow the client to not need to worry about updates as it will be handled by the CI system.

 ### The staff's needs, working styles and patterns